Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

 Sparks Lake Fishing

 Sparks Lake can be a great fishing spot for fly anglers, but there are challenges.
-The lake is shallow and requires delicate tactics due to clearwater, while the southern end holds the deepest part.
+The lake is shallow and requires delicate tactics due to clear water, while the southern end holds the deepest part.

 A view of Sparks Lake from the side of the lake.